-If you have received a notice from YouTube that your video contains content that is owned or licensed by The Orchard, a music, film and TV distribution company, please read the outline below which will address any questions you may have.
-First off, please know that The Orchard does not intend to sue you and, in most cases, will not be removing your video.
+If you have received a notice from YouTube that your video contains content that is owned or licensed by The Orchard, a music distribution company, please read the outline below which will address any questions you may have.
+Please know that The Orchard is not claiming to own your video, does not intend to sue you, and in most cases will not be removing your video.

-The notice you have received informs you that YouTube’s Content Identification System (Content ID) has matched a portion of the audio or visual component used in your video to content that belongs to a particular copyright owner or was licensed to a distributor (e.g. The Orchard).
-YouTube’s Copyright Center explains Content ID as follows:
+The notice you have received informs you that YouTube’s Content Identification System (Content ID) has matched a portion of the audio and/or visual component used in your video to content that belongs to a particular copyright owner or was licensed to a distributor (e.g. The Orchard or The Orchard on behalf of AWAL).
+YouTube’s Help Center explains Content ID as:

 Copyright holders use Content ID to easily identify and manage their content on YouTube.
 Videos uploaded to YouTube are scanned against a database of files that have been submitted to us by content owners.
 When Content ID identifies a match between your video and a file in this database, it applies the policy chosen by the content owner.

-After reviewing the causes and status of the claim on your video, YouTube gives users the following suggestions (from “What is a Content ID claim?” in YouTube’s Help Center):
+After reviewing the causes and status of the claim on your video, YouTube gives users the following suggestions (from “Learn about Content ID claims” in YouTube’s Help Center):

-- Dispute the claim: If you have the required rights to use the copyright-protected content in your video, or if you think the system has somehow misidentified the content used in your video, you can dispute the claim.
+- Dispute the claim: If you believe a claim is invalid and you’re confident you have all the necessary rights to use the claimed content, you can dispute the claim.